AMNESIA:33 – A commentary from the research labs

 Peter: Every software can have vulnerabilities that were not foreseen.
 That is the nature of coding.
 It is finding the balance between user-friendliness, performance, cost … the more security you build in, the more those parameters will be jeopardized.

-Wicus: Vulnerability in classes of software that are well known can be found – whitebox code review for example – but this is expensive.
+Wicus: Classes of software that are well known can be found – whitebox code review for example – but this is expensive.
 For me, the core of the problem is the lack of vendor incentive to invest in a product that they already shipped.
 There is no reward/benefit or penalty.
 Vendors are rewarded for selling new models – they get no benefit from spending more money on maintenance.
-Take Microsoft for example – they make sure the software is at an adequate functional and stable level with features their clients want – security will be addressed as they find issues.
+Take Microsoft for example – they make sure the software is at an adequate functional and stable level with features their clients want – security will be address as they find issues.

 Peter: “We will cross that bridge when we get there, for now, it is good enough with beautiful icons … ”